toitlang/pkg-http/README.md

 # Toit package: http

-A HTTP server and client.
+An HTTP server and client.

 This package implements the HTTP/1.1 protocol.
 It supports 'GET' and 'POST' requests with convenience methods, and can be used to implement REST servers.